-Boasting European architecture, vibrant street art, artisan markets, buzzing nightlife, nature parks, cultural experiences and much more!
+Boasting European architecture, vibrant street art, artisan markets, buzzing nightlife, nature parks, cultural experiences, and much more!

-I have put together this complete guide of 13 Awesome Things To Do In San Cristobal de las Casas to help you plan your trip!
+I have put together this complete guide of 15 Awesome Things To Do In San Cristobal de las Casas to help you plan your trip!

 Also in this San Cristobal de las Casas travel guide, I have included useful information on how to get around and recommended places to stay in San Cristobal.

 CLIMB THE STAIRS TO GUADALUPE CHURCH

 Visiting the Guadalupe Church (Iglesia de Guadalupe) is one of the best things to do in San Cristobal which is why I have put it at the top of this to-do list!

-Whether you are religious or not, the Guadalupe Church is the perfect place to start your adventures in San Cristobal de las Casas to get your bearings of the city from its elevated location.
+Whether you are religious or not, the Guadalupe Church is the perfect place to start your adventures in San Cristobal de las Casas to get your bearings on the city from its elevated location.

 The Guadalupe Church is situated at the very end of the famous walking street, Real de Guadalupe, which is where you will find the 80 steps to climb up to the church to look inside.

-My favorite features of Iglesia de Guadalupe are the striking gold and white colors painted on the exterior walls and the statue of Virgin Mary on the altar which is framed by neon lights.
+My favorite features of Iglesia de Guadalupe are the striking gold and white colors painted on the exterior walls and the statue of the Virgin Mary on the altar which is framed by neon lights.

 TRY THE WINE & TAPAS AT LA VIÑA DE BACCO

-If you’re a lover of wine and tapas food then you can’t go past La Viña de Bacco with its large selection of local and international wines for as little as 25 MXN per glass.
+If you’re a lover of wine and tapas food then you can’t go past La Viña de Bacco with its large selection of local and international wines for as little as 28 MXN per glass.

 The best part about La Viña de Bacco is with every glass of wine they offer FREE tapas food and unlimited salty popcorn.
 It’s bang for your buck if you ask me!